MRCIEU/bbj-a-import/README.md

 - Combine autosome and x chromosome files
 - (sex stratified) files are tar.gz.
 They have a separate file per chromosome within the tarball, and have different column names.
 Perhaps just ignore these files?

+Note that some of the files are `tar.gz` files, some are `gz`, some tarballs have pairs of gz files, one has a csv file.
+This script tries to organise all of it.

 ```
 Rscript organise_phenotypes.r
 ```

-This creates the `/data/dir/ready/input.csv` file, and the `wgetlist.txt` file.
-The latter is a set of wget commands for downloading the selected files.
+This creates the `/data/dir/ready/input.csv` as well as organising the files into `ready/`

 ## Run pipeline